ferdium/ferdium-server/docker/README.md

 ### docker-compose

   You can use the provided sample [docker-compose.yml](https://github.com/getferdi/server/tree/master/docker/docker-compose.yml) if you are happy with the default environmental variables.
 This will pull the latest image from Docker Hub or use a local copy of the image which you can build using the instructions provided in the [Building locally section](#building-locally).

-  To start the application, use
+  To start the application, use `docker-compose up -d`.

-		docker-compose up -d
 The server will be launched at [http://localhost:3333/](http://localhost:3333/) address.

 ## Configuration